-In 2008, the Supplier Diversity Programs team rolled out our new Supplier Diversity Orientation Training to all AT&T employees.
-This training is mandatory for all Supply Chain and Fleet Operations business unit employees.
-The training helps educate employees on the benefits of our Supplier Diversity Programs and provides them avenues to get involved and help increase our supplier diversity results.
+The Supplier Diversity team's Supplier Diversity Orientation Training, new in 2008, is available to all AT&T employees.
+Supply Chain and Fleet Operations business unit employees are required to complete this course.
+The training helps educate employees on the benefits of our Supplier Diversity Programs and provides specific information on how to get involved and help increase our supplier diversity results.
 In addition to this training, all contract managers receive customized supplier diversity training on our Six-Step Procurement Processes that will help them development and implement supplier diversity sourcing solutions for their commodity areas.